CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 By repowering existing peaker plants rather than constructing entirely new infrastructure, CES enables utilities to preserve valuable urban grid connections while transitioning to a cleaner, more efficient peak‑power solution.

-- Environmental Justice & Health – Replacing aging, high-emission units reduces the disproportionate pollution burden (nitrogen oxides and sulfur dioxide) on disadvantaged or low-income communities
+- Environmental Justice & Health – Replacing aging, high-emission units reduces the disproportionate environmental burden (nitrogen oxides and sulfur dioxide) on disadvantaged or low-income communities

-- Enhanced Economic Efficiency – Modern storage solutions eliminate the high operation and maintenance costs of older fossil-fuel units that often run only during short periods of peak demand.
+- Enhanced Economic Efficiency – Modern storage solutions eliminate the high operation and maintenance costs of older peaker plants that often run only during short periods of peak demand.

 - Policy & Incentive Alignment – Leverages federal and state drivers, such as the Inflation Reduction Act’s tax credits, to accelerate the transition to a decarbonized grid.

-- Sustainable Infrastructure Transition – Upgrading existing sites ensures a cleaner and more reliable energy future without the environmental risks associated with mining and disposing of large-scale battery systems.
+- Sustainable Infrastructure Transition – Upgrading existing sites ensures a cleaner and more reliable energy future without the environmental burdens associated with mining and disposing of large-scale lithium-ion battery systems.

-Why LAES is a Stronger Alternative to Batteries
+Why LAES is a Stronger Alternative to Lithium-Ion Batteries

 Read More